tc39/proposal-regex-escaping/README.md

 ## Motivation

 See [this issue](https://esdiscuss.org/topic/regexp-escape).
-It is often the case when we want to build a regular expression out of a string without treating special charactars from the string as special regular expression tokens.
-For example if we want to replace all occurances of the the string `Hello.` which we got from the user we might be tempted to do `ourLongText.replace(new RegExp(text, "g"))` but this would match `.` against any character rather than a dot.
+It is often the case when we want to build a regular expression out of a string without treating special characters from the string as special regular expression tokens.
+For example if we want to replace all occurrences of the the string `Hello.` which we got from the user we might be tempted to do `ourLongText.replace(new RegExp(text, "g"))` but this would match `.` against any character rather than a dot.

 This is a fairly common use in regular expressions and standardizing it would be useful.